S2se/S2se.github.io/_posts/2024-01-01-Bostonhousing2.markdown

 <img width="719" alt="Screenshot 2025-01-01 at 3 25 22 PM" src="https://github.com/user-attachments/assets/e96ecb9d-1574-41ab-afb1-a5b548421d94" />

-As you can see, the variables that show outliers are CRIM (crime rate), ZN (proportion of residential land), and CHAS (whether the tract bounds the Charles River).
-Considering the environment of Boston, it is judged that the presence or absence of the Charles River boundary will not have a significant impact compared to the other variables, so the outlier is removed.
+As you can see, the variables that show outliers are CRIM (crime rate), ZN (proportion of residential land), RM(the number of rooms), B(Black people).

 **Standard for Removing Outliers**
 : Which outliers should be removed from the dataset?